-Upon conclusion of the development of any new Business Process Standards, the State

-Department shall initiate rulemaking prior to requiring implementation by county departments.
+Upon conclusion of the development of any new Business Process Standards, the State Department shall initiate rulemaking prior to requiring implementation by County Departments.

-- If the Business Process Standards developed determine that funding is necessary and available, the State Department shall allocate funding necessary for implementation of the Business Process Standard to the County Departments. - ii.
-If the Business Process Standards developed determine that funding is necessary but not available, the State Department shall delay implementation of such standards until funding becomes available. - iii.
-If the State Department requires implementation of a Business Process Standard, the State Department shall provide proper notice and reasonable timeline for the County Department to plan for and implement the Business Process Standard. - iv.
-Business Process Standards shall be supported by sub regulatory guidance that provides details of the minimum standards for the Business Process Standard. - v.
-A County Department may request an exemption to a business process standard and or rebut required implementation of a business process standard from the Executive Director of Health Care Policy and Financing in writing.
+- If the State Department determines that a new Business Process Standard requires funding and that funding is available, the State Department shall allocate the necessary funding to the County Departments. - v.
+If the State Department determines that a new Business Process Standard requires funding and that funding is not available, the State Department shall review other implemented Business Process Standards and work with County Departments to identify the capacity and resources necessary to implement the new Business Process Standard. - vi.
+If the State Department requires implementation of a Business Process Standard, the State Department shall provide proper notice and Reasonable Timeline for the County Department to plan for and implement the Business Process Standard. - vii.
+Business Process Standards shall be supported by sub regulatory guidance that provides details of the minimum standards for the Business Process Standard.